Addictions Counselling

 Drew Barrymore

 Addictive behaviour is for many of us a way to escape or distract oneself from pain.
 No-one likes to suffer, yet whilst trying to avoid painful feelings may seem an attractive solution, it is superficial and does nothing to resolve the underlying issues.
 These remain, acting corrosively and often making the root cause worse.
-Pain and upset, whilst certainly unpleasant, are normal emotions that we have been designed to tolerate, and like any others, we can learn the skills to deal with more effectively.
+Pain and upset, whilst certainly unpleasant, are normal emotions that humans have been designed to tolerate, and like any others, we can learn the skills to deal with more effectively.

 If you want a drugs or alcohol Detox then this may be better undertaken in a medically-controlled environment as the body can go into shock.
 You may wish to look into a residential centre as the better option for you and return to therapy to sort the underlying issues that caused your addictive behaviour.